-If it's not a surprise (which is totally up to you), ask the bride what kind of a bridal shower she wants.
+If it's not a surprise (which is totally optional), ask the to-be-wed what kind of a shower she wants.
 If she's not an English tea kind of girl, don't put on a scones-and-crumpets gathering just because it sounds fun to you.

 Even if all the bridesmaids can't attend, they should all contribute to the bridal shower budget.
 Be clear about what everyone owes from the beginning.

 3. Decide on a bridal shower date.